openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

 arrange, as a person in a total new place/city/country.

 So enough about me, what is up with the project?
-Well, i am very glad to say that the project â€œendedâ€ and reached a very satisfactory level, the merging functions are now working and i can say that the application is now in an alpha testing phase.
+Well, i am very glad to say that the project “ended” and reached a very satisfactory level, the merging functions are now working and i can say that the application is now in an alpha testing phase.
 There are of course things that always can be improved and a lot of testing to be done in order for this project to take its place and be useful and ready for use in openSUSE.
 This is the last GSoC report for this project. (...)

-â€
+”